GLOBAL MARKETS-Stocks edge higher, impact from Paris attacks seen limited

 U.S. Treasuries prices rose slightly on concerns over Friday’s attacks in Paris, though the gains were pared as investors still expect the U.S. Federal Reserve to raise interest rates in December.

-Brent crude oil prices pared losses as worries about the economic impact of Friday’s attacks ebbed, while U.S. crude rose with gains in the stock market.

-Front-month Brent crude prices were down 15 cents at $44.32 a barrel.
-U.S. futures rebounded, adding 72 cents to $41.46 a barrel.
-(Additional reporting by Saikat Chatterjee in Hong Kong, Lisa Twaronite in Tokyo, Atul Prakash, John Geddie and Anirban Nag in London and Alexandre Boksenbaum-Granier in Paris; Editing by Bernadette Baum and Dan Grebler)
+Front-month Brent crude prices were down $1.20 at $43.27 a barrel.
+U.S. futures fell 58 cents to $40.16 a barrel.
+(Additional reporting by Saikat Chatterjee in Hong Kong, Lisa Twaronite in Tokyo, Atul Prakash, John Geddie and Anirban Nag in London and Alexandre Boksenbaum-Granier in Paris; Editing by Bernadette Baum)